absolutelynothelix/xrescheck/README.md

 # xrescheck
 xrescheck is a small and trivial utility to identify X11-related memory leaks similar to the [apitrace](https://apitrace.github.io)'s LeakTrace.
-It was initially developed as a standalone replacement for the [compton](https://github.com/chjj/compton)'s legacy builtin [xrescheck](https://github.com/yshui/picom/blob/d5163f0a50406609375c0fccfea5a9e5277fc934/src/xrescheck.c) in [picom](https://github.com/yshui/picom).
+It was initially developed as a standalone replacement for the [compton](https://github.com/chjj/compton)'s legacy built-in [xrescheck](https://github.com/yshui/picom/blob/d5163f0a50406609375c0fccfea5a9e5277fc934/src/xrescheck.c) in [picom](https://github.com/yshui/picom).

 xrescheck works by intercepting functions that allocate and free resources:
 * When a resource is allocated, it's added to the xrescheck's internal resources hash table;